kormoi/dbtasker/README.md

 ORM Context
 An ORM (Object-Relational Mapping) maps database tables to programming language objects.
-DbTasker is schema-driven, not a full ORM, but can complement ORMs.
+DBTASKER is schema-driven, not a full ORM, but can complement ORMs.

-DbTasker JSON can map directly to ORM objects (Sequelize, TypeORM, Prisma, etc.)
+DBTASKER JSON can map directly to ORM objects (Sequelize, TypeORM, Prisma, etc.)

 Example ORM object: